Farne Islands: Ecology and natural history

-A total of 290 bird species have been recorded on the Farnes, including in the 1760s, an example of the now extinct great auk.
+A total of 303 bird species have been recorded on the Farnes, including in the 1760s, an example of the now extinct great auk.

 On 28–29 May 1979, an Aleutian tern, a rare tern from the Aleutian Islands in the North Pacific Ocean, visited the Farnes.
 It was the first, and still the only, member of its species ever seen anywhere in Europe.

 A longer-staying unusual visitor was "Elsie" the lesser crested tern, which visited the Farnes every summer from 1984 to 1997; during that period (paired with a male Sandwich tern) she raised several hybrid chicks and attracted several thousand birders keen to see this species in Britain.
 Lesser crested terns normally nest on islands off the coast of Libya and migrate to West Africa for the winter; "Elsie" is thought to have taken a wrong turn at the Straits of Gibraltar on spring migration.

 An Arctic tern from the Farnes, ringed as a chick not yet old enough to fly in summer 1982, reached Melbourne, Australia, in October 1982, a sea journey over 22,000 km in just three months from fledging.
 This remains one of the longest known distances travelled by any bird.

 Geology

 The Farnes are resistant igneous dolerite outcrops.
 These would originally have been connected to the mainland and surrounded by areas of less resistant limestone.
 Through a combination of erosion of the weaker surrounding rock, and sea level rise following the last ice age, the Farnes were left as islands.
 Because of the way the rock is fissured, dolerite forms strong columns.
-This gives the islands their steep, in places vertical cliffs, and the sea around the islands is scattered with stacks up to 66 ft (20 m) high.
+This gives the islands their steep, in places vertical cliffs, and the sea around the islands is scattered with stacks up to 19 m high on Inner Farne and 14 m on Staple Island.
 Many of the small islands are bare rock, but the larger islands have a layer of clay subsoil and peat soil supporting vegetation.
 The rock strata slope slightly upwards to the south, giving the highest cliffs on the south and some beaches to the north.